thehound8734/memdocs/memdocs/configmgr/core/plan-design/hierarchy/accounts.md

 > Create one domain user account with minimal permissions to access the required network resources, and use it for all task sequences.

 > [!IMPORTANT]
-> Don't assign interactive sign-in permissions to this account.
+> Assigning interactive sign-in permissions to this account is not recommended nor required.
 >
 > Don't use the network access account for this account.